Tomato

 In addition, there are various tomato-based foods, which are more thoroughly described in a dedicated section.

-Nutritional facts table of the fruit
+Nutritional facts table of tomato fruit

 Since nutritional values can vary slightly depending on the cultivar, the figures provided below represent general averages.